digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/apis.rst

 Configuring the Target Audience for JWT Authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default audience (``aud`` field in the audience based token) for authenticating on the Ledger Api using JWT is ``https://daml.com/participant/jwt/aud/participant/${participantId}``.
+The default audience (``aud`` field in the audience based token) for authenticating on the Ledger API using JWT is ``https://daml.com/participant/jwt/aud/participant/${participantId}``.
 Other audiences can be configured explicitly using the custom target audience configuration option: